KartaKusuma/kartakusuma/README.md

 An independent Software Engineer who loves to create and share projects about web and AI!
 I've enjoyed PHP, JavaScript, Python and Go, and make them the main language in creating a project.

-- 🔭 I’m currently studying at Politeknik Negeri Semarang
+- 🔭 I am a graduate of informatics engineering at Politeknik Negeri Semarang
-- 🌱 I’m currently learning about Back-End Development with Go
+- 🌱 I currently work as a backend developer and I am an AI enthusiast too
-- 💬 Ask me about Back-End Development or AI
+- 💬 Ask me about backend development or AI
 - ⚡ Fun fact: I often code before breakfast